15 Awesome Memorial Day Recipes Kick Off Summer

 I also have to share Sweet Shark’s Southern Potato Salad.
 We are partial to it.
 It is full of flavor and everyone loves it.

-Summer corn and okra aren’t quite in season yet, but it seems like a green vegetable is in order.
-We love zucchini and Lemon Garlic Grilled Zucchini sure seems like a winner.
+We love zucchini, and this Grilled Zucchini with Parmesan makes great use of summer vegetables.
 Grilled vegetables just taste better.
-Dashing Dish adds great flavor with the addition of lemon juice and garlic used in two ways.
+Cassie of Wholefully adds great flavor with the addition of grated cheese.
 If you like, throw in asparagus, summer squash, or red bell pepper strips for a medley of color.

 TIP: Slicing the zucchini on the diagonal increases the pretty factor and allows more surface area to have grill marks.